VISA GUIDE

 Bank records showing transfers of funds

-Contracts, receipts, purchase agreements
+Contracts, receipts, and purchase agreements

 Escrow agreements (if funds are contingent on visa approval)